 Harlem School District 122 is reviewing how our elementary schools are configured to better align our buildings with long-term enrollment, protect class sizes, and sustain high-quality programs for students.

-This page provides an overview of the recommendation, the reasons behind it, and resources for families and staff.
+This page provides an overview of the update plan recommendations, the reasons behind it, and resources for families and staff.
 The proposal can be found by clicking the button below.

 Harlem 122 has experienced significant demographic and financial changes that require long-term structural planning.
 Key factors include: